malhawarat/STS_Ara_Stem_Effect/README.md

              data sets.
 The resulted data sets are considered for some machine laearning algorithms such as SVM, NB, SGD, and Ensemble learning.

-Data set: Data set is composed of original text as well as other 10 stemmers/lemmatizers as following:
+Data set: Data set is composed of original text as well as other 10 stemmed/lemmatized files as following:
 Original Text: Original Text of SemEval-2017
 AlKhalil Stems: Stems of Original Text using AlKhalil’s stemmer Boudchiche et al. (2017) ARLSTem Stems: Stems of Original Text using Arabic light stemmer Abainia et al. (2017)